 Beyond a diploma and a few lines on your resume showing certificates, you have to showcase your technical skills.
 The best and most persuasive way to do so is with a portfolio.
 More than ever, Data Scientists are using Github as a way to give specific evidence of their coding background.

 Many job listings for Google Data Scientists mention the need to demonstrate a passion and skill with analysis.
 Data Flair lists five potential options to use as Data Analytics projects, but be sure to use these for inspiration.
 To have a real chance, you should be inspired by something in your own life that you want to understand and analyze.

-One possible obstacle is where to get data sources from - I recommend checking out Tom Mock’s Tidy Tuesday, from the RStudio community.
+One possible obstacle is where to get data sources from - I recommend checking out The MockUp Blog by Tom Mock, the founder of Tidy Tuesday.
 It’s a great way to get familiarized with R, and to find good data sources.

 Once you have thought of and hopefully done this passion project, think back to the original section where Google makes it clear the traits they value.
 How can you demonstrate your passion project fulfils those technical and personality characteristics that they’re looking for?
 Keep those traits front of mind as you describe the project, your motivations for doing it, and the outcomes.

 6. Nail your data science interview at Google

 If you’ve followed this guide so far, you hopefully have applied and received an interview invitation.
 That’s great - but it’s not the end goal.
 At the Google Data Scientist interview, your interviewers will be looking for different things: your personal attributes, your practical skills, and general interview etiquette.
 Let’s break it down.